 Pierre Roman Twitter | LinkedIn

-Many of you (thousands, impressively!) read the three articles that Mitch Garvis wrote in April about Microsoft’s Software iSCSI Target 3.3.
+Many of you (thousands, impressively!) have read the three articles written in April about Microsoft’s Software iSCSI Target 3.3.
 If you didn’t, you can read them all now by clicking below:

 In the months since, and more recently as both Mitch and I have been delivering IT Virtualization Boot Camps (register for Montreal, and Saskatoon now) a lot of people have asked us if this would work with Microsoft Hyper-V Server, and if so… how?
 The answer, of course, is YES it will work, but as with all things command-line, you cannot simply rely on the GUI and as such, there is another layer of complexity involved.
 Mitch outlines the steps you will need to follow to be able to configure your Hyper-V Servers (as well as your Windows Server Core boxes) as nodes in a failover cluster.